jgardner04/event-driven-orders/API.md

 #### Create Order

-Creates a new order through the proxy service, which forwards it to the SAP system.
+Creates a new order through the proxy service.
+In Phase 3, orders are sent to the Order Service only, and SAP receives them via Kafka events.

 **Endpoint**: `POST /orders`